Is DDR5-5600 CL36 good? Performance, latency, and JEDEC guide

 DDR5-5600 CL36 is the current Intel 14th-gen JEDEC spec, and the default rating for most OEM laptop and prebuilt DDR5 memory in 2026.
-Its 12.86 ns first-word latency is comfortably better than DDR5-4800 and matches a well-tuned DDR4-3600 kit — finally meaningful ground reclaimed by DDR5 on the timing front.
+Its 12.86 ns first-word latency is comfortably better than DDR5-4800 and matches a well-tuned DDR4-3600 kit.
+This finally means DDR5 has reclaimed meaningful ground on the timing front.

 Calculator